Close CRM Review in 2025: Features, Pricing, Pros & Cons

 Close has thoughtfully integrated AI capabilities that enhance productivity without overcomplicating the user experience.
 These tools provide valuable insights while saving time on routine tasks.

-The AI Email Rewrite feature available in the Startup plan and above helps craft more effective messages by suggesting improvements to drafts while maintaining the representative's authentic voice.
-For Professional and Enterprise users, AI Lead Summaries automatically compile key information about prospects, creating quick overviews that help reps prepare for calls more efficiently.
+The AI Email Rewrite feature available in the Growth plan and above helps craft more effective messages by suggesting improvements to drafts while maintaining the representative's authentic voice.
+Also for Growth users and above, AI Lead Summaries automatically compile key information about prospects, creating quick overviews that help reps prepare for calls more efficiently.

 Advanced AI offerings include:

-- Call Coaching for performance improvement through conversation analysis (Enterprise)
+• Call Coaching for performance improvement through conversation analysis (Growth and Scale)

 These AI tools work together to help sales teams work smarter and more efficiently, providing an edge in competitive markets where small improvements can lead to significant results.